Bradfield/algos/book/analysis/big-o-notation.md

 performances as *worst case*, *best case*, or *average case*.

-The worst case performance refers to a particular data set where the algorithm performs especially poorly, while the best case performance, as you can probably infer, refers to a data set that the algorithm can process extremely fast.
-In most cases, however, the algorithm performs somewhere in between these two extremes, in what we kindly call the average case.
-Understanding these distinctions can help prevent any one particular case from misleading us.
+The worst case performance refers to a particular data set where the algorithm performs especially poorly, while the best case performance refers to a data set that the algorithm can process extremely fast.
+The average case, as you can probably infer, performs somewhere in between these two extremes.
+Understanding these distinctions can help revent any one particular case from misleading us.

 There are several common order of magnitude functions that will frequently appear as you study algorithms.
 These functions are listed below from lowest